 In the summer of 2009, Colleen Willoughby, founder of Seattle’s Washington Women's Foundation (WWF) and widely recognized as the founder of the collective giving movement, organized a meeting with leaders from all over the country.
 The group agreed on a purpose and structure and the Women’s Collective Giving Grantmakers Network was born as a volunteer-led, virtual organization open to all collective giving organizations.
 In the fall of 2009, WCGN initiated its flagship program, monthly educational conference calls (September–May) and committed to holding regular conferences.
-The founding leadership team included Colleen Willoughby, Laura Midgley and Alison Wilson from Washing Women's Foundation (WA); Virginia Mills from Giving WoMN in Minneapolis (MN); Vicky Coelho and Susan Smith from Idah Women's Charitable Foundation (ID); Tracy Johnson from San Diego Women's Foundation (CA); Katy Peek from Womens' Fund El Dorado (CA); Rebecca Powers from Impact Austin (TX); Vickie Sheehan from Spirit of St. Louis Women's Fund (MO); and Karen Wilson from Impact Giving (CA).
+The founding leadership team included Colleen Willoughby, Laura Midgley and Alison Wilson from Washington Women's Foundation (WA); Virginia Mills from Giving WoMN in Minneapolis (MN); Vicky Coelho and Susan Smith from Idaho Women's Charitable Foundation (ID); Tracy Johnson from San Diego Women's Foundation (CA); Katy Peek from Womens' Fund El Dorado (CA); Rebecca Powers from Impact Austin (TX); Vicki Sheehan from Spirit of St. Louis Women's Fund (MO); and Karen Wilson from Impact Giving (CA).

 "WHAT IS THE CATHEDRAL YOU ARE BUILDING TODAY?"

 - Colleen Willoughby, founder Women's Collective Giving Grantmakers Network and founder Washington Women's Foundation, Seattle, WA